StevenGolovkine/fcubt/README.md

 # FCUBT: Functional Clustering using Unsupervised Binary Trees

+Note that, the algortihm FCUBT requires the version 0.8.7 of FDApy to be runnable.
+To install this version, run

+    pip install FDApy==0.8.7

 This repository hosts the source code for the results reproducibility of the simulated and real datasets that are presented in the paper: *Clustering multivariate functional data using unsupervised binary trees*.

 Link to the preprint: `https://arxiv.org/abs/2012.05973`.